sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 sbatch -o=myOutput.o  myScript.sh
 ```

-You should see an output like
+You should see an output like:
-:

 ```
 sbatch: Submitted batch job 41
 ```

-Letting you know that your job has the jobid 41 (surely your will be different).
+Letting you know that your job has the jobid 41 (surely yours will be different).

 Directly after this, quickly type: